rse/k8s-sample/README.md

 This is a sample application to showcase the software deployment on the container run-time environments [Docker](https://www.docker.com/) and [Kubernetes (K8S)](https://kubernetes.io/).
-The application uses a Rich-Client architecture, comprised of an [HTML5](https://en.wikipedia.org/wiki/HTML5) Single-Page Application (SPA) client and a [Node.js](https://nodejs.org/) server and runs under an arbitrary URL prefix.
+The sample application uses a Rich-Client architecture, comprised of an [HTML5](https://en.wikipedia.org/wiki/HTML5) Single-Page Application (SPA) client and a [Node.js](https://nodejs.org/) server and runs under an arbitrary URL prefix.
 To showcase important run-time aspects,